CiscoDevNet/code-exchange-repo-template/README.md

 2. Copy these files into the new repository.
 3. Update the [README](./README.md), replacing the contents below as described in text within each section of the README.
 4. Update the [LICENSE](./LICENSE), replacing the file with the license selected for your code.
 See the *Licensing info* section of this README for more info.
-4. If working with an existing code base, answer the questions on the [CHECKLIST](./CHECKLIST.md)
 5. Delete these instructions and everything up to the _Project Title_ from the README.
 6. Write some great software and tell people about it.